 It is reasonable for NYISO to provide an exemption test before a supplier begins construction of a new resource, as NYISO's tariff current[ly] provides, and to apply such a test to all new entrants.
 An entity whose resource is forecast to be economic at the time its construction begins is not attempting to artificially depress market prices through uneconomic entry.
-Thus, it would not be reasonable to impose an offer floor on such a resource that prevented it from clearing in the capacity auction if market conditions unexpectedly worsened by the time that construction is completed.

-The Request claims that this language was intended to "reaffirm" a prior Commission determination supposedly holding that all Offer Floor mitigation exemption decisions must take place before a developer's "investment decision," which the Request does not define, is made.
-It therefore asks for clarification that "the NYISO must continue to conduct a supplier's exemption test 'before a supplier begins construction of a new resource."
-The Commission assisted us in our decision-making process"); New York Independent System Operator, Inc., 123 FERC ¶ 61,044, at P 39 (2008) (accepting answers to answers because they provided information that aided the Commission's decision-making process); Morgan Stanley Capital Group, Inc. v.
-New York Independent System Operator, Inc., 93 FERC ¶ 61,017, at 61,036 (2000) (accepting an answer that was "helpful in the development of the record.......").
+Thus, it would not be reasonable to impose an offer floor on such a resource that prevented it from clearing in the capacity auction if market conditions unexpectedly worsened by the time that construction is completed.9 determination supposedly holding that all Offer Floor mitigation exemption decisions must take place before a developer's "investment decision," which the Request does not define, is made.10 exemption test 'before a supplier begins construction of a new resource."11 The Commission assisted us in our decision-making process"); New York Independent System Operator, Inc., 123 FERC ¶ 61,044, at P 39 (2008) (accepting answers to answers because they provided information that aided the Commission's decision-making process); Morgan Stanley Capital Group, Inc. v.
+New York Independent System Operator, Inc., 93 FERC ¶ 61,017, at 61,036 (2000) (accepting an answer that was "helpful in the development of the record. . . .").